 The School Parliament is made up of the House of Commons and the House of Lords.
 The Commons is made up of elected representatives from each Class.
 The Lords are appointed for their specific skills or interests from time to time.
 The School Parliament meets regularly and plays a positive role in school life.

-The elections for new School MPs take place each September.
+The elections for new School MPs take place each Autumn.
 If you would like to be an MP, now is an ideal time to think about why you think you would do a good job, so that you have lots of ideas to put forward during the election campaign.

 Thank you to our MPs for all the hard work they do for us!